whu-totemdb/DITS_code/README.md

-# MSDS
+# DITS
 Introduction
 -------------
-This repo holds the source code and scripts for reproducing the key experiments of 'Efficient Spatial Dataset Search over Multiple Data Sources'.
+This repo holds the source code and scripts for reproducing the key experiments of 'Joinable Search over Multi-source Spatial Datasets: Overlap, Coverage, and Efficiency'.

 Requirements
 ============